hamishgibbs/RtD3js/README.md

 There are a number of motivations for transitioning to a component framework like `React`.
 Primarily, `rt_vis` attempts to reproduce the behaviour of a `React` application without using a framework, which has led to lots of code duplication and a lack of clarity when defining components.

-`React` adds easy reusability of various components, ease of testing, and a more reliable build workflow.
+`React` adds easy reusability of various components, ease of testing, greater maintainability, and a more reliable build workflow.

 ## Local development